Erolino/Support_group_MD/pitch_day/READ.ME.md

 ##### you have a chronic health condition.
 Like everyone else the 1st place you go to, even before the doctor, is sometimes google, and from there on the route is very short to sinking deep into health forums and be overwhelmed in a sea of opinions.
 Is there a better way to make sense of all of this information?

-"Support Group MD", is a project that takes a big step towards the goal of giving you health advice from the cumulative knowledge and experience of thousands of users who are fighting the same health battle.
+"Support Groups MD", is a project that takes a big step towards the goal of giving you health advice from the cumulative knowledge and experience of thousands of users who are fighting the same health battle.

 The pilot for "Support Group MD" is based on health forums that deal with a specific condition called: “Candida overgrowth”
 ##### “Candida overgrowth”,